To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Understanding Epididymectomy

 An epididymectomy is a surgery to remove the epididymis.
 An epididymis is a tube that holds sperm.
-You have two of these tubes, one in the back of each testicle.
+There are two of these tubes, one in the back of each testicle.

 How to say it